 Best in the Vatican: Skip-the-Line Tour

 The highlight for most visitors is the walk through the Sistine Chapel.
-Here, Michelangelo’s genius is displayed in a series of iconic frescoes including ceiling panels depicting scenes from Genesis, and his final completed work, The Last Judgement.
+Here, Michelangelo’s genius is displayed in a series of iconic frescoes including ceiling panels depicting scenes from Genesis, and in The Last Judgement.
 Next, you’ll pass through an interior passageway into St. Peter’s Basilica.
 In addition to being the second-largest church in the world, the basilica is one of the Catholic faith’s most important religious sites.
 A masterpiece of Renaissance architecture, it houses an astonishing collection of art, artifacts, and relics – including the tomb of St. Peter, Jesus’ principal apostle.

 Interested in more options?
 See our guide to the best Vatican tours.

 Best in Florence: Early Access Guided Uffizi Gallery Tour with Skip-the-Line Ticket

 The jewel in Florence’s cultural crown is the Uffizi Gallery, which houses one of the world’s most important art collections and is one of the most-visited museum in Italy.
 As a result, queues can be extensive, but with this early access tour, you’ll skip the lines and get a chance to explore the museum before most of the crowds arrive.
 Best of all, this means you’ll have more time to explore the gallery’s many halls – which reveal masterpieces by Renaissance icons such as Michelangelo, Leonardo da Vinci, Caravaggio, and Botticelli.